AndreBaltazar8/ablac/docs/performance.md

 It also removes the export initialization guard when every module value is provably static; no source annotation is required.

+Fixed-width native integer results remain unboxed after an exact-width C ABI call.
+The backend sign- or zero-extends them once into Abla's scalar integer SSA representation, so status checks and control flow do not allocate dynamic values or call generic equality.
+Native integer arguments are truncated back to their declared width only at the foreign-call boundary.

 Profiling the full compiler exposed a quadratic backend scan: for every function, address-taken discovery rescanned every instruction twice.
 A single address-taken pass reduced deterministic LLVM emission from 7.369 s to 3.949 s.